UpperLEFTY/wpw-sdk-python/README.md

 # WorldpayWithin Python SDK

 The Python implementation for the Worldpay Within IoT payment SDK.
+This SDK enables smart devices to discover each other, negogiate a price for services, make a payment (through the Worldpay payments gateway) for services, and then consume services via a 'trusted trigger'.
+For more information see our documentation website here: http://www.worldpaywithin.com

 Get stared
 1. Download this repo